 The Company bills the customer based on progress billing terms in the contract.
 Accounts receivable from EPC services (unbilled) represents revenue that has been recognized in advance of billing the customer, which is common for long-term construction contracts.
 The Company typically recognizes revenue from contracts for the construction and sale of PV solar power systems over time using cost-based input methods, which recognizes revenue and gross profit as work is performed based on the relationship between actual costs incurred compared to the total estimated costs of the contract.
 Accordingly, revenue could be recognized in advance of billing the customer, resulting in an amount recorded to "Accounts receivable from EPC services (unbilled)".
-Once the Company has an unconditional right to consideration under a construction contract, the Company typically bills the customer accordingly and reclassifies the "Accounts receivable from EPC services (unbilled)" to "Accounts receivable from EPC services for PV solar power systems contract but are generally structured around the completion of certain construction milestones.
-Certain of the EPC contracts for PV solar power systems contract retainage represents contract costs for the portion of the contract price earned for work performed but held for payment by the customer as a form of security until a certain defined timeframe has been reached.
-The Company considers whether collectability of such retainage included within "Accounts receivable from EPC services (unbilled)" is expected to be billed and collected within the next 12 months.
-After the Company has assisfied the EPC contract requirements and has an unconditional right to consideration, the retainage is billed and reclassified to "Accounts receivable from EPC services (billed)."
-Refer to Note 4 for detail breakdown of the "Accounts receivable from EPC services (unbilled)" and "Accounts receivable from EPC services (billed)" amounts.
+Once the Company has an unconditional right to consideration under a construction contract, the Company typically bills the customer accordingly and reclassifies the "Accounts receivable from EPC services (unbilled)" to "Accounts receivable from EPC services (billed)."
+Billing requirements vary by contract but are generally structured around the completion of certain construction milestones.
+Certain of the EPC contracts for PV solar power systems contain retainage provisions.
+Retainage represents contract costs for the portion of the contract price earned for work performed but held for payment by the customer as a form of security until a certain defined timeframe has been reached.
+The Company considers whether collectability of such retainage is reasonably assured in connection with our overall assessment of the collectability of amounts due or that will become due under the EPC contracts.
+Retainage included within "Accounts receivable from EPC services (unbilled)" is expected to be billed and collected within the next 12 months.
+After the Company has satisfied the EPC contract requirements and has an unconditional right to consideration, the retainage is billed and reclassified to "Accounts receivable from EPC services (billed)."
+Refer to Note 4 for detail breakdown o

 For EPC services, the Company provides a limited assurance only warranty for the modules, materials and construction part of the power plants.
 Although the Company subcontracts the construction to third party developers and purchase the raw materials and modules from third party suppliers, the Company is the primary obligor for the limited warranties such as solar module product warranty for a period of five to ten years, warranties for defects in engineering design, installation, workmanship for a period of one to two years and recorded as a liability in the Consolidated Balance Sheets.
 Nevertheless, the Company has a legally enforceable right to recover these warranties from the subcontractor and suppliers as these parties have contracted with the Company to assume these warranty obligations, and that the Company will also record receivables in the Consolidated Balance Sheets for expected reimbursement in amounts that the Company believe are probable.
 The EPC warranty expenses and expected recovery amounts related to warranties are recorded net of expense in the Consolidated Statement of Operations on the basis that the amounts provided by the subcontractor and suppliers are a reimbursement of our costs.
-As of December 31, 2019 and 2020, the liabilities and the related receivables are not material and the related expenses for the three years ended December 31, 2019 and 2020 are not material.
+As of December 31, 2019 and 2020, the liabilities and the related receivables are not material and the related expenses for the three years ended December 31, 2018, 2019 and 2020 are not material.